Which of the following is a characteristic of a functional group ... | Channels for Pearson+

 1

-Understand the definition of a functional group: In organic chemistry, a functional group is a specific group of atoms within a molecule that is responsible for the characteristic chemical reactions of that molecule.
+Understand that a functional group in organic chemistry is a specific group of atoms within a molecule that is responsible for the characteristic chemical reactions of that molecule.

-Recognize that functional groups are not isomers.
-Isomers are compounds with the same molecular formula but different structural arrangements.
-Functional groups, on the other hand, are specific groups of atoms that impart specific chemical properties to the molecules they are part of.
+Recognize that functional groups are not always composed of carbon and hydrogen atoms; they often include other elements such as oxygen, nitrogen, sulfur, etc.

-Identify that functional groups are not types of bonds.
-While bonds are connections between atoms, functional groups are specific arrangements of atoms that participate in chemical reactions.
+Acknowledge that functional groups influence the solubility of a compound by affecting its polarity and ability to form hydrogen bonds with water.

-Clarify that functional groups are not mutations.
-Mutations refer to changes in the genetic material of an organism, which is a concept from biology, not organic chemistry.
+Note that functional groups are not the main source of energy in macronutrients; rather, they are involved in the chemical reactivity and properties of organic molecules.

-Conclude that the correct characteristic of a functional group is that it is a specific group of atoms within molecules responsible for the characteristic chemical reactions of those molecules.
+Conclude that the correct characteristic of a functional group is its role in determining the chemical reactions and properties of organic molecules, not its composition or energy content.

 Watch next